Allergy Prevention Program

 · Instruct your child not to share food or food utensils and to wash hands regularly.

-We will continue to allow students to bring any food products containing the above mentioned allergen for their lunch as long as they contain them and do not open those products until the student is seated in the cafeteria.
+We will continue to allow students to bring any food products containing the above-mentioned allergen for their lunch as long as they contain them and do not open those products until the student is seated in the cafeteria.

 Our district pledges to continue to reinforce aspects of personal hygiene with regular washing of hands before and after lunchtimes or any other time food is consumed.
-We will continue to emphasize to students that good social relation skills include the need to protect others from danger that may be outside of their control.
+We will continue to emphasize to students that good social relation skills include the need to protect others from the danger that may be outside of their control.

 Natalie Botkin, BSN, RN, NCSNHealth Services & Wellness Coordinator